poppinss/indicative.adonisjs.com/docs/guides/02-validator-101.md

 ---
 permalink: validator-101
 category: Guides
-summary: <p>In this guide, we will explore the capibilities of Indicative to validate nested <strong>objects</strong> and <strong>arrays</strong>, along with the option to remove invalidated properties from the data object.</p>
+summary: <p>In this guide, we will explore the capibilities of Indicative to validate nested <strong>objects</strong> and <strong>arrays</strong>, along with the option to remove unvalidated properties from the data object.</p>
 ---

 # Validator 101